Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Introduction

 Substantial research has been done on recursive ID for non-conventional robotic structures, as discussed in Sec. \ref{sec:SoA}, with some focused attention already being devoted to continuum soft robots \citep{ godage2019center, boyer2020dynamics, jensen2022tractable}.
-However, all existing recursive formulations have the disadvantage of being specifically tailored to a single ROM technique, thus severely constraining the range of systems that can be dealt with.
+However, all existing \review{recursive} methods have the disadvantage of being specifically tailored to a single ROM technique, thus severely constraining the range of systems that can be dealt with.

 This work proposes a more holistic recursive formulation of soft-rigid systems.
-Being agnostic to the underlying reduced order kinematic modeling technique, it can deal with a vast range of systems and is readily applicable to novel kinds of structures or models, including existing methods as sub-cases.
-A key enabling idea of our approach is that kinematics is treated as an input to the procedure rather than a predefined information.
-In particular, the robot is seen as an assembly of generic kinematic modules (joints or deformable bodies) whose relative motion is parameterized by a generic kinematics-like function of material and configuration variables.
+Being agnostic to the underlying reduced order kinematic modeling technique, it can deal with a vast range of systems and is readily applicable to novel kinds of structures or models.\reviewr{, including existing methods as sub-cases.} A key enabling idea of our approach is to treat kinematics as an input to the procedure rather than a predefined information.
+In particular, the robot is seen as an assembly of kinematic modules (joints or deformable bodies) whose relative motion is parameterized by a generic kinematics-like function of material and configuration variables.
 Beside assuming that the kinematics belongs to a finite-dimensional space, the only hypothesis is that the contact area between two adjacent modules does not deform.
-The proposed derivations leverage the classic Kane method~\citep{kane1983use, banerjee2022flexible}.
-Further, the obtained equations of motion (EoM) can be viewed as a recursive form of the EL equations and a generalization to the seminal results of~\citep{hollerbach1980recursive, book1984recursive}.
-These works derived a recursive form of EL equations with linear complexity for serial rigid~\citep{hollerbach1980recursive} and flexible link robots~\citep{book1984recursive}.
-Analogous to the recursive Newton-Euler approach for rigid systems, the proposed method has linear complexity in the number of bodies or, equivalently, in the number of DoF.
+The proposed derivations build on the Kane method~\citep{kane1983use, banerjee2022flexible}, \review{which is an equivalent form of the virtual work principle.
+For the first time, we demonstrate that the Kane equations can be manipulated to obtain a recursive formulation of the dynamics, independent of the soft body kinematics.
+This result has two implications.
+First, both existing and new kinematic models can be seamlessly integrated into our framework.
+Second, it enables the efficient computation of the ID.} The resulting equations of motion (EoM) can be viewed as a recursive form of the Euler-Lagrange (EL) equations and a generalization to the seminal results of~\citep{hollerbach1980recursive, book1984recursive}.
+These works derived a recursive EL equations with linear complexity for serial rigid~\citep{hollerbach1980recursive} and flexible link robots~\citep{book1984recursive}.
+Analogous to the Newton-Euler approach for rigid systems, our \reviewr{proposed} method has cost linear in the number of bodies or, equivalently, in the number of DoFs. \review{However, as we shall see, treating the kinematics as a black-box function limits recursivity to the system bodies, preventing its extension to the material domain --- unlike ID algorithms designed for specific kinematic models.}